 The company was formed to create and enable dyslexia screening products to be brought into the public arena.
 Our mission has been to provide a much needed service at costs that are so reasonable that nobody is left in a situation of ‘not being able to afford to find out if they are dyslexic’.

 Our focus remains to continue to find more ways in which we can improve, extend the scope of our tests and make them as easy to use and as accessible as possible.

-- QuickScan Questionnaire (14+) and
+- QuickScan dyslexia Questionnaire for individuals and organisations

-When first created in 1997, Pico’s computer-based dyslexia assessment was quite an innovative concept (The Studyscan Suite).
-This was the first adult computerised test to be produced and somewhat ahead of its time.
+When first created in 1997, Pico’s computer-based dyslexia assessment was quite an innovative concept (ref The Studyscan Suite).
+This was the first computerised dyslexia test for adults to ever be produced and doubtless somewhat ahead of its time.

 Not many people had a personal computer; let alone access to mobile devices and social media.
 It was no wonder that the idea of online testing was treated with a degree of scepticism.

 In Summer 2017 a tweet from an adult dyslexic, who acts as a dyslexic representative for the public sector, asked “Is it fair to have to pay to be dyslexic?
 Many adults cannot afford the £500+ required to get a full assessment and therefore remain undiagnosed and ‘suffer in silence’.”

 So we could see that there started to be a recognition that with an easy to access online test adults could get skills updates for study requirements, exam concessions and provide employers with a basis for individual training and in-work support.
 This is certainly true now in many areas of public life and work.